Listening to Other Voices

 A Faith Response

-We will continue to offer our programs via Zoom webinar until we can return in person to the Morcone Center at the Abbey.
+We will continue to offer our programs via Zoom webinar until January 2022 when we will return to the Morcone Center at the Abbey.
 We also plan to keep the virtual aspect for our friends and community who cannot join us in person.
 This program is offered by the Glastonbury Abbey Listening to Other Voices interfaith lecture series, which is an extension of the rich Benedictine monastic teaching tradition found at the Abbey.

 All our programs are offered free, but donations are gratefully received to cover the costs of producing our programs online.
 If you would like to make a donation, please click here.